Siddhu-SP79/My-Repository/README.md

 # My-Repository
-My first Git Repository.
+This is my first Git Repository.
-Auther - Siddharth Phadatare
+Author - Siddharth Phadatare